 \section{Acknowledgements}

-The authors wish to thank Nadav Dym and Derek Lim for providing valuable feedback on early versions of the manuscript.
-In addition, they would like to thank Yaron Lipman for helpful Discussions.
+The authors wish to thank Nadav Dym and Derek Lim for providing valuable feedback on early versions of the manuscript, and Yaron Lipman for the helpful discussions.
 This study was funded by a grant to GC from the Israel Science Foundation (ISF 737/2018), and by an equipment grant to GC and Bar-Ilan University from the Israel Science Foundation (ISF 2332/18).
-AN and AS are supported by a grant from the Israeli higher-council of education, through the Bar-Ilan data science institute (BIU DSI).
-IA is supported by a PhD fellowship from DSI BIU.
+AN and AS are supported by a grant from the Israeli higher-council of Education, through the Bar-Ilan data science institute.
+IA is supported by a PhD fellowship from the Israeli Council for higher education.

-\section{Related work}
+\section{Related Work}